HalHatesDave/bashes-hal-sc-proton/README.md

-A super simple set of scripts I created to help install and run Star Citizen with UMU-Launcher and GE-Proton and a **NVIDIA GPU**.
+A super simple set of scripts I created to help install and run Star Citizen with UMU-Launcher and GE-Proton on **NVIDIA GPUs**.

 halscripts-starcitizen.sh will install the following two scripts, create shortcuts, and run them in succession: